SEE-GEO/ccic/docs/getting_started.md

 traffic, if accessed remotely.
 There are multiple guides online on how to work with xarray objects.

-The xarray guide [shows how to access Zarr files stored in cloud storage buckets](https://docs.xarray.dev/en/stable/user-guide/io.html#cloud-storage-buckets).
-For instance, we have tested that an equivalent case works with a public Amazon S3 bucket:
+With xarray [you can also access Zarr files stored in cloud storage buckets](https://docs.xarray.dev/en/stable/user-guide/io.html#cloud-storage-buckets).
+For instance, you can load data from the [CCIC S3 bucket](https://registry.opendata.aws/ccic) with:

 ```python
 import ccic